sleibrock/sleibrock.gitlab.io/README.md

 **Contracts** - the newest addition to the codebase which helps remove the burden of error-checking arguments from us.
 Code should instead use `define/contract` defined in `racket/contract` to create definitions.
 Contracts can be written as simple as `(-> string? any/c)`, which is a function that accepts a string, and returns a value of any kind.
 See [Racket Contracts](https://docs.racket-lang.org/reference/contracts.html) for more assistance.

-## Typed Racket?

-Still not entirely certain on it.